0x0-bwu/generic/README.md

 # Generic Library

 ## Introduction
-A Header only library for geometry handling and others.<br>
+A header-only library for geometry handling and others.<br>

 Implement with C++17 features, templated design for easy usage and embedding.<br>